 Morales: Ah, beautiful.

 In any case, this is personal news creeping onto an architecture website – but I’m stunned.
 And I don’t mean to imply that we were close friends – we weren’t – in fact, we only communicated through email.
-But sometimes you look away and things just disappear.
+But sometimes you look away and people disappear.